EliteSingles vs. Zoosk: Which Will Be Your Winner?

 Ease of Use

-If you’re looking to find an ideally suited match, the step by step nature of the EliteSingles personality quiz and targeted matches make a really easy journey to compatibility.
-But nothing is simpler than the match.com sign up.
-In under ten minutes you can be browsing new singles, checking out the latest match.com events, and swiping through eligible matches by a ton of great criteria.
+If you’re looking to find an ideally suited match, the step-by-step nature of the EliteSingles personality quiz and targeted matches make a really easy journey to compatibility.
+But nothing is simpler than the Match sign up.
+In under 10 minutes you can be browsing new singles, checking out the latest Match events, and swiping through eligible matches by a ton of great criteria.

-We also love that both sites have in-depth FAQ sections, but find the match.com help center easier to find answers on.
+We also love that both sites have in-depth FAQ sections, but find the Match help center easier to find answers on.

 Comparing these two dating sites on price is complicated, as the services are so different.
-Match.com offers a more competitively priced monthly package, which is $20.99 per month for six months, and includes the Match Guarantee.
-This promises you six months free of charge if the first six months doesn’t find you a partner.
+Match offers a more competitively priced monthly package, which is $20.99 per month for six months.

 EliteSingles is certainly higher in price, with the same 6 months costing $39.95 per month.
 But remember, you are receiving more of an elite service with matchmaking, a personality quiz, and manual verification of all profiles.
 In terms of value for money—we can’t choose.